arturdev/AMRefresher/README.md

 ## Usage

-Adding PullToRefresh and InfiniteScroll to any <b>UIScrollView</b> is pretty easy:
+Adding PullToRefresh and InfiniteScrolling to any <b>UIScrollView</b> is pretty easy:

 ```Swift
 override func viewDidLoad() {